git-cola/git-cola/README.md

 Once these are installed you can run Git Cola from the Start menu.

-See "WINDOWS (continued)" below for more details.
+See "Windows (Continued)" below for more details.

-# GOODIES
+# Goodies

-git cola ships with an interactive rebase editor called `git-cola-sequence-editor`.
+Git Cola ships with an interactive rebase editor called `git-cola-sequence-editor`.
 `git-cola-sequence-editor` is used to reorder and choose commits when rebasing.
 Start an interactive rebase through the "Rebase" menu, or through the `git cola rebase` sub-command to use the `git-cola-sequence-editor`:

-    git cola rebase origin/main
+    git cola rebase @{upstream}

-git-cola-sequence-editor can be launched independently of git cola by telling `git rebase` to use it as its editor through the `GIT_SEQUENCE_EDITOR` environment variable:
+`git-cola-sequence-editor` can be launched independently of git cola by telling `git rebase` to use it as its editor through the `GIT_SEQUENCE_EDITOR` environment variable:

-    env GIT_SEQUENCE_EDITOR="$PWD/bin/git-cola-sequence-editor" \
+    export GIT_SEQUENCE_EDITOR="$HOME/git-cola/bin/git-cola-sequence-editor"
-    git rebase -i origin/main
+    git rebase -i @{upstream}

-# COMMAND-LINE TOOLS
+# Git Cola Sub-commands

-The git-cola command exposes various sub-commands that allow you to quickly launch tools that are available from within the git-cola interface.
+The `git-cola` command exposes various sub-commands that allow you to quickly launch tools that are available from within the git-cola interface.
-For example, `./bin/git-cola find` launches the file finder, and `./bin/git-cola grep` launches the grep tool.
+For example, `git cola find` launches the file finder, and `git cola grep` launches the grep tool.

 See `git cola --help-commands` for the full list of commands.